Scottish Office: Departments

 The departmental structure changed in 1960, when responsibility for fisheries was removed from the Home Office and added the Department of Agriculture (it then became the Department of Agriculture and Fisheries), and in 1962, when the Home and Health departments were merged (into the Scottish Home and Health Department).
 A new Development Department was also established in 1962.
 In 1973, they were joined by a new Scottish Economic Planning Department, which was renamed the Scottish Industry Department in 1983.
-All of the Departments had their named changed in 1991, when "Scottish Office" was prefixed to them, and at the same time the Development Department was renamed the Scottish Office Environment Department.
+All of the Departments had their names changed in 1991, when "Scottish Office" was prefixed to them, and at the same time the Development Department was renamed to the Scottish Office Environment Department.

-The year 1995 brought further changes; the Industry Department was merged with Education to form the Scottish Office Education and Industry Department; the Environment Department reverted to its old name; the Department of Agriculture and Fisheries was renamed the Scottish Office Department for Agriculture, Environment and Fisheries; and the Home and Health Department was broken up: the new Scottish Office Home Department was still headed by a permanent secretary, but Scottish Office Health Department was not, instead comprising the Management Executive for NHS in Scotland, the Chief Scientist Office, the Public Health Policy Unit, Medical Services, and Nursing Services.
+The year 1995 brought further changes; the Industry Department was merged with Education to form the Scottish Office Education and Industry Department; the Environment Department reverted to its old name; the Department of Agriculture and Fisheries was renamed the Scottish Office Agriculture, Environment and Fisheries Department; and the Home and Health Department was broken up: the new Scottish Office Home Department was still headed by a permanent secretary, but Scottish Office Health Department was not, instead comprising the Management Executive for NHS in Scotland, the Chief Scientist Office, the Public Health Policy Unit, Medical Services, and Nursing Services.

 All of the Departments were abolished in 1999 and most of their functions transferred to the newly formed Scottish Executive.